 It’s Shakespeare’s birthday!
-Well, more or less.† And that’s good enough for us!
+Well, more or less.¹ And that’s good enough for us!

-† The thing is, we don’t really know the exact date of Shakespeare’s birth.
-We do know that he was baptized on the 26th of April in 1564, and so was probably born just a few days earlier.
-The 23rd has become the customary date of celebration, and who are we to argue with that happy tradition? 😊
+¹ The thing is, we don’t really know the exact date of Shakespeare’s birth.
+We do know he was baptized on April 26, 1564, and so was probably born a few days earlier.
+The 23rd has become the customary date of celebration, and who are we to argue with that happy tradition? 🎂

 Here’s a properly reverential reading from Macbeth that you can use to inspire your students this week — I didn’t learn this soliloquy until I was in high school, so this kid’s definitely got the jump on me:

 And here’s one of my all-time favorite performances of Henry V that should also prove educationally inspirational:

 And if any of your students are aiming for a scholarly career, don’t forget that it’s never too early to start exposing them to an occasional reading of Shakespeare in the original language:

 So, happy birthday, Will!
 (More or less!)
 We’re still celebrating you more than 450 years on! 🎉

 What delightful dramas and splendid speeches have you laughed and cried over in your homeschool this Leo Term? 🎭

 ❡ Explore more: Your River Houses history encyclopedia has a beautifully illustrated overview of the Elizabethan period, within which Shakespeare lived and worked, on pages 260–261.
 It’s just the background you need to do a wonderful homeschool history-and-literature lesson. 📖